Industrial woodworking machine with dust extraction tubes in a spacious workshop with tools and materials.

 • Prolonged exposure to wood contaminants can lead to adverse health effects.
 Employees are exposed to the risk of dermatitis, respiratory complications, and mucosal.

-• Some particulates emitted during wood processing have been declared as carcinogenic.
+• Some particulates emitted during wood processing have been declared carcinogenic.

 • Wood dust is susceptible to fires and requires adequate measures for safe removal.